About Language Programs

 Our Class Focus

 The main focus of classes is on communication, and we strive for maximum use of the foreign language in the classroom.
-Because students might have limited opportunities to speak or hear the foreign language outside of class, classroom time is devoted to the development of competency in these areas.
+Because students may have limited opportunities to speak or hear the language outside of class, classroom time is devoted to the development of competency in these areas.
 This means that instructors speak only French or Italian to students during class, and students are expected to do the same with their instructor and classmates.

 The approach used in these courses can be characterized in two ways: